wisespira/wisespira.github.io/Org-Chart-Using-Microsoft-Graph-API-and-Images.md

 Employee Image (from the image table)

 Your Power BI report will now automatically build a live, Microsoft Entra–driven WorkforceVision Org Chart.

-If you’d like, I can also create:

-✅ A simplified “quick start” version
-✅ A separate troubleshooting section
-✅ A polished GitHub Pages version with headings, images, and code blocks

-Just let me know!